Ha Giang

 SUMMARY

-• Departure Point: Hanoi
+• Start / Finish Point: Hanoi

-• Duration: 2 days, 3 nights
+• Duration: 4 days/ 3 nights

 • Destination: Ha Giang

-• Best time: Sep - Mar
+• Best Season: Sep - Mar

 • Difficulty level: 6/10